-The primary purpose of this memorandum is to convey the TD's evaluation of ambient air toxics sampling conducted at monitoring sites in Region 14, Corpus Christi during 2015.
-The TCEQ Monitoring Division reported the data for the TCEQ-operated monitoring sites evaluated in this memorandum, other data were received from the Corpus Christi Air Quality Project (CCAQP), or industry (e.g., Flint Hill Resources, Corpus Christi; Formosa Plastics Corporation, Point Comfort).
+The primary purpose of this memorandum is to convey the Toxicology Division's (TD's) evaluation of ambient air toxics sampling conducted at monitoring sites in Region 14, Corpus Christi during 2016.
+The TCEQ Monitoring Division reported the data for the TCEQ-operated monitoring sites evaluated in this memorandum; other data were received from the Corpus Christi Air Quality Project (CCAQP), and regulated entities (e.g., Corpus Christi Industrial Monitoring Network Group (CCNET) made up of CITGO, Valero, and Flint Hill Resources, Corpus Christi; Formosa Plastics Corporation, Point Comfort).

-The TCEQ evaluated results of ambient air sampling for VOCs, metals from particulate matter with an aerodynamic diameter of 2.5 microns or less ($PM{2.5}$), and H_2S from 20 monitoring sites in TCEQ Region 14, Corpus Christi.
+The TD evaluated results of ambient air sampling for VOCs, metals from PM{2.5}, and H2S from 20 monitoring sites in TCEQ Region 14, Corpus Christi (see Table 1).
 VOC data were collected from 24-hour every sixth-day canister samples, 1-hour automated gas chromatographs (autoGC), and 20-minute event-triggered canister samples.
-Metals data were collected from filters from 24-hour $PM{2.5}$ samplers.
-Finally, 5-minute concentrations were collected from H_2S analyzers.
-Please note that data for criteria pollutants (i.e., compounds having a National Ambient Air Quality Standard) were not evaluated for this memorandum.
+Metals data were collected from filters from 24- hour PM{2.5} samplers.
+Finally, 5-minute concentrations were collected from H2S analyzers.
+Except for lead, data for criteria pollutants (i.e., compounds having a National Ambient Air Quality Standard) were not evaluated for this memorandum.